-If you or a loved one suffered a serious brain injury because of someone else’s negligence, the Law Offices of Ogle, Elrod & Baril PLLC understand the ongoing medical care you need to recover from this challenging condition.
+If you or a loved one suffered a serious brain injury because of someone else’s negligence, OEB Law, PLLC understand the ongoing medical care you need to recover from this challenging condition.
 This is why we help injury accident victims pursue the compensation they are entitled to after a life-altering experience.

 We can help you hold the individual or responsible parties liable for your brain injury while filing a claim or lawsuit on your behalf to recover the compensation you deserve.
 If you believe you have a viable case, call us today at 865-546-1111 to schedule a free case evaluation with a brain injury lawyer in Murfreesboro, TN.

 What We Want to Know During Our Initial Discussion

 In our initial discussions, we will ask you how and when you suffered your brain injury.
 We have found that brain injuries can result from a variety of incidents.
 We handle brain injuries related to car accidents.

 We may also ask how your brain injury has affected you and your family members.
 For instance, you may have been the primary financial provider for your household, but now your family members are suffering because your brain injury prevents you from working.
 How your brain injury affects you financially will factor into the value of your claim.

 We Will Investigation Your Case

 To build a strong claim, we will thoroughly investigate your case to discover how your brain injury occurred and who to hold legally responsible for causing your injury.
 Our investigation includes collecting evidence to support your claim.